Types Riot: Riot

 It is not known who planned the riot.
 Members of the Family Compact approached John Lyons, the lieutenant-governor's clerk, and encouraged him to plan an attack on Mackenzie's printing press.
 A few years after the incident, Jarvis claimed he had planned the riot.
 William Proudfoot testified at the civil trial that he heard Jarvis, Lyons, and Charles Richardson plan to ambush and attack Mackenzie.
-Raymond Baby stated that Charles Heward, the nephew of the attorney general, and Henry Sherwood, the son of a judge, recruited him for the mob on the afternoon of the riot.
+Raymond Baby stated that Charles Heward, the son of the attorney general, and Henry Sherwood, the son of a judge, recruited him for the mob on the afternoon of the riot.
 Baby claimed they brought him to the attorney general's office, but several members of the mob denied this eighteen months after the trial concluded.

 The riot began just after 6:00 pm on June 8, 1826.
 The exact number of rioters is uncertain; Jarvis reported there were nine or ten people, while a newspaper at the time reported fifteen participants.
 The rioters included Jarvis, Lyons, Richardson, Sherwood, Charles Baby, Raymond Baby, Charles Heward, Henry Heward, James King, and Peter McDougall.
 Several rioters brought clubs and sticks with them to aid in damaging the property.
-Some historians have stated that the men were dressed as indigenous people, although newspaper accounts and published documents from the riot participants did not confirm this.
+Some historians have stated that the men were dressed as Indigenous people, although newspaper accounts and published documents from the riot participants did not confirm this.
 Heather Davis-Fisch, a professor at the University of the Fraser Valley, stated that this information was included in the Dictionary of Canadian Biography without verification by the authors, possibly because it was a "cultural memory" of the event.